10 tips for choosing your wedding florist

 10. Remember: Your florist is your friend!

-The most important piece of advise we can give you in choosing your florist is not to worry!
-Your florist is entirely there to help and should understand exactly where you are coming from as a bright or groom all caught up in the planning process!
+The most important piece of advice we can give you in choosing your florist is not to worry!
+Your florist is entirely there to help and should understand exactly where you are coming from as a bride.

 Start planning your big day with our FREE Guides for Brides Wedding Planner